taoria/UnityPixelAvatarTracer/README.md

 Tracing Paris is a tuple

 **Color** refers to the color in the trace map

 **Prefab** is the gameobject ot be attached

 **Offset** is the offset of the attached gameobject offset from the center.

+note that color of the pixel in the trace map could be equal.And it will generate two or more gameobject properly.

 choose **Follow Animator** if you want the traced gameobject's animator synchronize with the avatar's animator

-choose **Flip When Flip** if you want Flip the traced gameobject when traced game object is fliped
+choose **Flip When Flip** if you want Flip the traced gameobject's sprite when avatar's sprite is fliped